zewdih/zewdih/README.md

 📌 🧠 [**Rhetoric Intensity Classifier**](https://github.com/zewdih/rhetoric-intensity-classifier)

-Click above to explore a multi-class NLP classifier that predicts the intensity of political rhetoric.
-The project walks through text preprocessing, TF-IDF feature engineering, model training, and evaluation—providing a useful guide for those interested in using NLP to analyze political language.
+A multi-class NLP classifier that predicts the intensity of political rhetoric using TF-IDF features and supervised learning.
+The project walks through text preprocessing, feature engineering, model training, and evaluation—providing a useful guide for applying NLP to political language analysis.

 ---